davebenson/doom4-walkthrough/README.md

 After killing them, CHECKPOINT.

 ## Mission 1: Fight: Pre Entranceway Area
-This canyon can be approached in two ways: (1) go directly up the canyon, (2) back up and ascend some cliffs (there's a Health), cross over the canyon on a land bridge, then turn left and climb up a yellow metal wall.
+This canyon can be approached in two ways:
+* go directly up the canyon
+* back up and ascend some cliffs to the left (there's a Medium Health visible), cross over the canyon on a land bridge, then turn left and climb up a yellow metal wall.

 Either way, expect 5+ Imps (plus some The Possesseds).